 Forensic accountants ran the Benford’s Law test and discovered a large spike in the number 4.
 After further investigation, it turned out several operators had been issuing refunds to friends, family and themselves worth hundreds of thousands of dollars, but the fraud was only uncovered after running the automated Benford’s Law test.

-To learn more about how analytics can free up your team’s time and boost your audit quality, download our whitepaper, Your Guide to Using Analytics Software in Audit and Accounting.
+To learn more about how analytics can free up your team’s time and boost your audit quality, download our eBook, Your Guide to Using Analytics Software in Audit and Accounting.